Lee Towers: Career

 In later years, many concerts and shows followed in Ahoy, where he also sang duets with Anita Meyer and others.

 In 2003, Towers starred in the Dutch youth film Sinterklaas and the Danger in the Valley, directed by Martijn van Nellestijn.

-Towers is known as a great Feyenoord supporter.
-His songs "Mijn Feyenoord" and "You Never Walk Alone" are played a lot in De Kuip and have become real club songs.
-If Feyenoord will win an important prize, Towers will sing "You Never Walk Alone" during the ceremony on the Coolsingel.
+Towers is a supporter of Feyenoord.
+His songs “Mijn Feyenoord” and “You Never Walk Alone” are regularly played at De Kuip and have become associated with the club.
+When Feyenoord wins a major trophy, Towers performs “You Never Walk Alone” during the celebrations on the Coolsingel.

 His best-known hits are "You'll Never Walk Alone" (which is also a favourite on the terraces of Feyenoord's De Kuip), "Olympic Games" (which he recorded for the Let the Games Begin LP which was to coincide with the 1992 Summer Olympics) and "I Can See Clearly Now".

 On 1 November 2011, Towers returned to Ahoy for "One Night Only", a special concert commemorating his 35 years in the entertainment business, as well as his 51st Vegas-style concert in the venue, in front of 12,000 fans.
 Towers had performed in many places around the world over his 40 years.

 On January 27, 2013, the documentary Lee Towers: The Voice of Rotterdam premiered during the Rotterdam Film Festival.
 Filmmaker Hans Heijnen followed Towers for the project with the camera for a year.

 Lee Towers with Glennis Grace, are the only ones who have performed at three different Toppers in Concert editions (2007, 2014 and 2016).
 At the end of 2016, De Toppers released the Christmas single, "A Very Happy Christmas".
 Towers played an extra role in the accompanying video clip.

 In 2018, he participated in the television program Best Singers.
 He performed a cover of "What About Us" by Pink and recorded it as a single soon after.

 Awards

 The city of Rotterdam awarded him the Erasmus pin in 1990 and the Wolfert van Borselen medal in 2000.

 In 2006, he was awarded a Society Award along with Bridget Maasland.
 He was awarded the title "Ambassador of Rotterdam Port" as well as becoming "Ambassador for Feyenoord Football Club 2005".
 He has received many other awards for his charity work and music achievements.

 In 2017, he received the Edison Oeuvre Prize for his enormous oeuvre and extraordinary achievements in Dutch music.

 On November 13, 2019, Towers opened the residential towers in Rotterdam named after him.

-Lee holds the record for number of concerts in Ahoy Rotterdam - 51 in total...
+Lee holds the record for number of concerts in Ahoy Rotterdam - 51 in total.